 Lene Uhrbom – A cell of origin-based strategy to decipher glioma biology

-- Role of LGR5 in glioma stem cells.
+- Function and signalling of LGR5 in glioblastoma stem cells